-The financial statements of the Parent Company have been prepared in accordance with the Annual Accounts Act, Recommendation RFR 2 Accounting for Legal Entities of the Swedish Financial Reporting Board.
+The financial statements of the Parent Company have been prepared in accordance with the Annual Accounts Act, Recommendation RFR 2 Accounting for Legal Entities of the Swedish Financial Reporting Board and statements issued by the Swedish Financial Reporting Board.
 Tax laws in Sweden allow companies to defer tax payments by making allocations to untaxed reserves in the balance sheet via the income and expense item appropriations.
 In the consolidated balance sheet these are treated as temporary differences, i.e. a breakdown is made between deferred tax liability and equity.
 Changes in untaxed reserves are recognised in the consolidated statement of comprehensive income and broken down into deferred tax and profit for the year.
 Interest during the period of construction that is included in the cost of the building is only recognised in the consolidated financial statements.
 Group contributions paid and received are recognised in profit or loss as an appropriation.